Kong/docs.konghq.com/app/konnect/org-management/audit-logging/webhook.md

 Before you can push {{site.konnect_short_name}} audit logs to an external service, you need to configure the service to receive logs.
 This configuration is specific to your vendor.

-You can configure a webhook into any application that supports the [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm).
+You can configure a webhook into any application that supports the [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm) or raw JSON.

-1. Check your SIEM documentation to find out where to send CEF data.
+1. Check your SIEM documentation to find out where to send CEF or raw JSON data.

 1. In your log collection service, configure a data collection endpoint to push logs to.